UtsavTrivedi16/PaceMakerController/README.md

-# Compsys303 Assignment 2
+# Introduction
-This assignment involves designing a pacemaker controller on a softcore NIOS 2 processor implemented on a Altera(DE2-115) FPGA. with two modes.
+This project involves designing a pacemaker controller on a softcore NIOSII processor implemented on a Altera(DE2-115) FPGA.
+It has two modes of operation.
 Refer to presentation for design information.

 ## Run instructions
 * Connect FPGA to PC using blaster and UART via RS232 cable